How Much Does a Small Wedding Cost?

 Wedding Ceremony and Reception Venue

 This is a huge one, and where I saved the most money by choosing something non-traditional.
 The wedding venue contributes to a large portion of the small wedding cost.
-Having a micro wedding opens up so many possibilities when it comes to choosing a location so if you don’t want to get married in a church or a traditional wedding venue you could choose something like a park, botanical garden, National or State Park, restaurant, bowling alley, or so many other places.
+Having a micro wedding opens up so many possibilities when it comes to choosing a location.
+If you don’t want to get married in a church or a traditional wedding venue you could choose a park, botanical garden, National or State Park, restaurant, bowling alley which can be good cheap wedding venues.

 Or, you can still totally go traditional if you want.
 There are a ton of wedding venues opening up small wedding package options (that usually cost less) due to the popularity of choosing to have less guests.